Ingredients

 Monash Info

-Monash shows two entries in their smartphone app.
-We do not know for sure what the images correspond to in terms of type or brand of peanut butter.
+It is not readily apparent by looking at the app what the images correspond to in terms of type or brand of peanut butter.
 One image shows a blue cap on the jar, which is iconic and would suggest the Skippy brand, however, it is the other listing that specifies the item is from the U.S. and that one shows a yellow cap, which is used for Peter Pan peanut butter.
-Monash will not confirm one way or another what brands were tested.
+Monash initially would not confirm one way or another what brands were tested, but we did get eventually some information from them, and it was not a great clarification.

 Addendum: The app used to show that peanut butter became Moderate for fructose at 140 g.
 The current version of the app does not show this information.
 If you malabsorb fructose, it might be an issue.